810Teams/clubs-and-events-backend/_readme/guide/community/header.md

 ### Cancel Approval Request

+If this action appears, meaning the club or the event is having a pending approval request.
+Retrieve the approval request by calling this API.

+`GET api/membership/approval-request?community={int}`

 Upon the leader of the unofficial club or unapproved event clicked the "Cancel Approval Request", display a confirmation dialog, if the user confirmed, call this API to cancel the approval request.

 `DELETE api/membership/approval-request/{int}`